As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Best Rock Tumbling Grit

-It would be best to buy grit from a reputable source and not be tempted to go cheap.
+Buying grit from a reputable source would be best without being tempted to go cheap.
 Cheap grit resembles popcorn and is softer than better-quality grit.
-It contains material that will break down much faster in the tumbler, meaning you will have to use larger quantities.
+It contains material that will break down much faster in the tumbler, meaning you must use larger quantities.

 You can always inspect the grit quality with a loupe – the magnifying tool jewelers and rockhounds use to scrutinize stones closely.

-Good quality grit looks like tiny shards of crystal with lots and angles and sharp points.
-Silicon carbide grit is still considered the best rock tumbling grit.
+Good quality grit looks like tiny shards of crystal with lots of angles and sharp points.
+Silicon carbide grit is still considered the best rock-tumbling grit.

 Rock Tumbler Grit And Ceramic Tumbling Filler Media